shubhamd/transferScript/README.md

 Dependencies :

-Install config package, which doesn't comes preloaded with the default python modules with IDLE on windows or with ubuntu.
+Install config module, which doesn't comes preloaded with the default python modules with IDLE on windows or with ubuntu.